oshvartz/ContextualAgentRulesHub/README.md

 ✅ **MCP Tools Available:**
 - `GetAllContexts`: Discover available contexts
-- `GetAllRulesMetadata`: Retrieve rule index for discovery with optional context filtering
+- `GetAllRulesMetadata`: Retrieve rule index for discovery with optional context filtering (excludes core rules).
-- `GetRuleContentById`: Get specific rule content by ID
+- `GetRuleContentById`: Get specific rule content by ID.
+- `GetCoreRulesContent`: Retrieve content for all rules marked as `is_core: true`.

+### Managing Custom Instructions

+The ContextualAgentRulesHub can also be effectively used as a centralized system for managing and distributing custom instructions for AI agents.
+By defining custom instructions as rules (potentially marked with `is_core: true` if they are fundamental), agents can dynamically fetch and apply the latest instructions relevant to their tasks or contexts.
+This approach offers several advantages:

+- **Centralized Management**: Update instructions in one place, and all agents receive the updates.
+- **Context-Specificity**: Provide different sets of custom instructions based on project, user, or task type.
+- **Version Control**: If using a Git-backed source (future enhancement), instruction changes can be versioned.
+- **Reduced Prompt Bloat**: Agents only load necessary instructions, saving context window space.

+This turns the rule hub into a powerful "instruction bank" for your AI agents.

 🔄 **Future Enhancements:**
 - Database source implementation